TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUI.md

 ## TheBloke's Local LLMs: One-Click UI

-### Update: 28th June 2023
+### Update: 28th June 2023 - SuperHOT fixed
 * Updated to latest ExLlama code, fixing issue with SuperHOT GPTQs
-* ExLlama now automaticaly updates on boot, like text-generation-webui already discord
+* ExLlama now automaticaly updates on boot, like text-generation-webui already did
   * This should result in the template automatically supporting new ExLlama features in future

 ### Update: 19th June 2023